Bills win for Hamlin and eliminate Patriots from playoffs

 In the past year filled with adversity striking Buffalo, from a deadly snowstorm over Christmas to a fatal mass-shooting at a supermarket in May, the Bills showed their resilience by uplifting their community.
 Overcoming the sudden shock and mental distress of Hamlin collapsing on the field, the win secured Buffalo (13-3) the AFC’s No. 2 seed.

-The Bills will now host their division rival Dolphins in the wild-card round next weekend.
+The Bills will now host their division rival Dolphins in the wild-card round next Sunday.

 The loss, coupled with Miami beating the New York Jets, eliminated the Patriots (8-9) from the playoffs for the second time in three years, and just the fourth time in 23 seasons during Bill Belichick’s coaching tenure.